Dragonflight Mistweaver – 10.1.7

 10.1 Aberrus Tier Set

-We had a very good tier set in season 1 that buffed our healing by quite a bit.
-Our season 2 bonus is still a monster in comparison.
-It remedies a lot of the issues Mistweaver had in raid, especially with Mana constraints.
+Our season 2 bonus is still a monster compared to our season 1 set and most other healer bonuses.
+It remedies a lot of the issues Mistweaver had in raid previously, especially Mana constraints.

 - Two set bonus: Renewing Mist has a chance to grant Soulfang Infusion, granting 3% of your maximum mana over 3 seconds.

-- Four set bonus: Drinking a tea or gaining Soulfang Infusion increases the healing of your vivify and renewing mists by 40% for 6 seconds.
+- Four set bonus: Drinking a tea (including Mana Tea) or gaining Soulfang Infusion increases the healing of your vivify and renewing mists by 40% for 6 seconds.

 Here’s some stuff you should know about the set: